godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 split for use and reuse in different modules.

 Modules are located in the ``modules/`` subdirectory of the build system.
-By default, two modules exist, GDScript (which, yes, is not part of the core engine), and the GridMap.
+By default, many different modules exist, such as GDScript (which, yes, is not part of the base engine), the Mono runtime, a regular expressions module, and others.
 As many new modules as desired can be created and combined, and the SCons build system will take care of it transparently.